-The idea behind creating a transform plane using vectors is exactly the same as programming tool movement with IJK tool vectors; however, the difference lies in the fact that you will have two separate vectors…using IJK for one and UVW for the second one.
-The reason you need for two separate “legs” for this function, is because you cannot designate a plane with only one axis.
+The idea behind creating a 5-axis transform plane using vectors is exactly the same as programming tool movement with IJK tool vectors on any machine with a 5th axis; however, the difference lies in the fact that you will have two separate vectors…using IJK for one and UVW for the second one.
+The reason you need two separate “legs” for this function, is because you cannot designate a plane with only one axis.
 I will use the floor inside a room as my analogy…you could not create a floor in a room without having at least two walls.
-With only one, the floor would simply spin around the single axis, and could actually point in any direction.
+With only one, the floor would simply spin around that single axis, and could actually point in literally any direction.
 To accommodate the two legs of the transform plane, and because we want to determine the direction of the Z-axis ultimately, we will use the X-axis and Y-axis as our legs, or walls of the desired transform plane.

-Below is an example of the G-code used to designate the Transform Plane shown in the image above using IJK UVW vectors (rotating 90 degrees around the Y-axis).
+Below is an example of the G-code used to designate the Transform Plane shown in the image above using IJK UVW vectors (rotating 90 degrees around the Y-axis) on our 5-axis CNC mill.
 The original part zero was the top center of a 6” x 6” x 6” cube:

 G68.2 X3.0 Y-3.0 Z-6.0 I0 J0 K-1 U0 V1 W0